School Board Policy 903 Addendum A -

 B. Visitors must, upon entering any school building, first come to the administrative office so that they may be directed to the teacher, student or class they wish to see.

-C. Parents wishing a conference with a teacher should not expect to interrupt the teacher’s class, rather must telephone the school in order to arrange for such an appointment in advance.
+C. Parents wishing a conference with a teacher should not expect to interrupt the teacher’s class, but rather must telephone the school in order to arrange for such an appointment in advance.
 In the event of an emergency requiring that parents have immediate access to their student, parents may either call or go to the office to:

 1. Explain the circumstances of the emergency; and